vladbph/cymatix-doc/README.md

 - Do not use intent names that can be confused for words.
 I recommend using something like `INT_DO_SOMETHING`.

-- Call intents refering what to do next, rather then what already happened.
+- Name intents describing "what to do next", rather then what already happened.
 While following train of though of the dialog, it is much easier.

 - Do not use slot types names that can be confused for words.
 I recommend using something like `PIZZA_KIND` or similar